Particular/docs.particular.net/samples/logging/commonlogging/sample.md

 ## Introduction

-This sample shows a usage of [CommonLogging](http://netcommon.sourceforge.net/) within NServiceBus.
+This sample shows a usage of [CommonLogging](http://netcommon.sourceforge.net/) as a logging framework for NServiceBus.

 ### Enabling Logging